zainhussaini/uniform-grayscale-image/README.md

 |--------------------------------------------------|-----------------------------------------------------|
 | ![RGB image](imgs/image-rgb.png?raw=true "RGB Image") | ![Gray image](imgs/image-gray.png?raw=true "Gray Image") |

-What if you take the RGB image and convert it so that the colors are similar but when converted to a gray cale image it's all the same color?
+What if you take the RGB image and convert it so that the colors are similar but when converted to a grayscale image it's all the same color?

 | Converted RGB Image                                                      | Grayscale Image                                         |
 |--------------------------------------------------------------------------|---------------------------------------------------------|